vmathmachine/Chriss_Calculator/README.md

 To view and/or edit the code, Please check out the "Open Source Code" folder.

+If your application crashes on mobile, it will copy a crash report to your clipboard (this feature will also soon be added to the PC version).
+If your calculator crashes, please send this crash report (unedited) to chrismaguschak@gmail.com, with the subject "Maths_Machine crash report".
+Thank you!

+**Credits**

+Credit goes to the Processing Foundation for their free, open source graphics library and IDE, which were used to develop this application for both PC and Android.
+Processing was used for development as, since it has both a regular Java mode and an Android development mode, this allowed for both the PC and mobile application to be written with mostly the same code, allowing for cross-platform parity.

+This code was written by Christopher Maguschak, GitHub username "vmathmachine".

 Please note that this code is the intellectual property of Christopher Maguschak (vmathmachine).
 You are free to modify, use, and redistribute the code **for non-commercial purposes**, provided that you give appropriate credit to the original owner.
 For commercial use or any other queries, you must obtain express permission from the owner.